 Control Your Car Photo’s Background

-Look for “lines” coming out of your vehicle, like telephone poles or trees.
+Avoid shooting “lines” coming out of your vehicle, e.g. telephone poles or trees.
 The simpler the better.
 A great background controlling hack is to find a sloping road and shoot from below the car into the sky.
 I used that trick to capture this Cadillac CTS V at sunset..

 Often, simple warehouses with a nice parking lot also do the trick.
 It’s preferable to a landscape background with a saguaro going through the car.